 We were incorporated under the laws of the State of Nevada on March 28, 1983, under the name of "L. Peck Enterprises, Inc." On May 27, 1999, we changed our name to "Western Glory Hole, Inc." From 1990 until October 2003, we had no business operations; we were in the development stage and were seeking profitable business opportunities.
-On October 30, 2003, we acquired 100% of the outstanding shares of Health Enhancement Corporation (HEC) in exchange for 9,000,000 of our shares, making HEC our whollyowned subsidiary.
-In connection with this transaction, we changed our name to Health Enhancement Products, Inc. (HEPI).
+On October 30, 2003, we acquired 100% of the outstanding shares of Health Enhancement Corporation ("HEC") in exchange for 9,000,000 of our shares, making HEC our wholly-owned subsidiary.
+In connection with this transaction, we changed our name to Health Enhancement Products, Inc. On October 14, 2014, at the annual meeting of the Shareholders' of the Company, a proposal was passed to change the name of the Company from Health Enhancement Products, Inc. to Zivo Bioscience, Inc. ("ZIVO").
+On October 30, 2014, the Amended Articles of Incorporation effecting the name change were filed with the State of Nevada.
+On October 30, 2014, the Financial Industry Regulatory Authority ("FINRA") approved the name Zivo Bioscience, Inc. for trading purposes and the symbol change to ZIVO effective November 10, 2014.

-We acquired HEC because we believed its unique and complex algal culture produced natural bioactive compounds that promoted health benefits.
+We acquired HEC in 2003 because we believed its unique and complex algal culture produced natural bioactive compounds that promoted health benefits.
 A production facility based in Scottsdale, AZ produced and marketed a liquid dietary supplement with marginal success beginning in 2003 until sales were suspended in January of 2012.

 Our new management team, in place since December 2011, determined the sole focus for the near term was to move forward with a research-based product development program.
-Over the course of 2012 and 2013, we engaged fully in such activities, all as more fully explained herein.
+Over the course of 2012, 2013 and 2014, we engaged fully in such activities, all as more fully explained herein.
 We are implementing a business model in which we would derive future income from licensing and selling natural bioactive ingredients that may be derived from or are initially based on the algae cultures.
 We expect that these planned new products will likely be sold to much larger, better-financed animal, food, dietary supplement and medical food manufacturers.
-The anticipated income streams are to be generated from a) royalties and advances for licensed natural bioactive ingredients, and b) bulk sales of such ingredients.
+The anticipated income streams are to be generated from a) royalties and advances for licensed natural bioactive ingredients.
 These bulk ingredients will likely be made by contracted ingredient manufacturers and then sold by us to animal food, dietary supplement and medical food processors and/or name-brand marketers.
 Further, we expect to license our bioactive molecules as lead compounds or templates for synthetic variants intended for therapeutic applications.

-In January 2007, we established HEPI Pharmaceuticals, Inc. as our wholly owned subsidiary (HEPI Pharma).
+In January 2007, we established HEPI Pharmaceuticals, Inc. as our wholly owned subsidiary ("HEPI Pharma").
 The purpose of HEPI Pharma was to develop potential pharmaceutical applications for the bioactive ingredients that may be derived from our algae cultures.

-In February 2013, we formed Zivo Biologic, Inc., a Delaware Corporation, for the purpose of manufacturing and commercialization of proprietary ingredients for non-medicinal animal health applications.
+In February 2013, we formed Zivo Biologic, Inc., a Delaware corporation, for the purpose of manufacturing and commercialization of proprietary ingredients for non-medicinal animal health applications.
 Zivo Biologic is 100% owned by Health Enhancement Products, Inc.